vsanthanam/JBird/Sources/JBirdCore/JBirdCore.docc/Articles/EncodeDecode.md

 # Encoding and Decoding

-Use `JSONCodable` to easily move between typed JSON and other Swift types.
+Use `JSONRepresentable` to easily move between typed JSON and other Swift types.

 ## Overview